Subaru Tribeca Insurance Rates

 Wyoming | $1,286 | -$154 | -10.7% |

-Choosing higher comprehensive and collision insurance deductibles could save up to $610 annually, while buying higher liability limits will cost you more.
-Going from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $335 extra every 12 months.
+Using high physical damage deductibles could save up to $610 annually, whereas buying more liability protection will increase premiums.
+Moving from a 50/100 limit to a 250/500 limit will increase prices by as much as $335 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year